-What does Build a Wall mean?
+What do you think Build a Wall means?

 Burlap to Cashmere: Build a Wall Meaning